 Furthermore, be sure to run A/B tests to figure out which elements work as intended and which ones don’t.
 Continuing to run tests to evaluate the changes you implement will help you improve email conversion rates over time.

-One of the most essential components of a high-converting email campaign is directing recipients to a landing page or sales page to take the desired action.
+One of the most essential components of a high-converting email campaign is directing recipients to a post-click landing page or sales page to take the desired action.
 This means every one of your emails needs an optimized, relevant CTA button to get them there.

-It’s also just as important to design your landing page for conversion rate optimization.
-A lot of this has to do with message matching the email to the landing page, since this is one way to guarantee higher conversion rates.
+It’s also just as important to design your post-click landing page for conversion rate optimization.
+A lot of this has to do with message matching the email to the post-click landing page, since this is one way to guarantee higher conversion rates.

 Message matching can occur through headlines, copy, images, and more.
 Any consistent, matching elements that convey relevance, and let visitors know that they’re in the right place for the offer when they clicked the email CTA.

-Optimize the post-click experience
+Optimize the post-click landing page

 Many components play a role in earning consistently high email marketing conversion rates.
 Subject lines, segmentation, relevant content, and mobile responsiveness are all pre-click components.
 What happens post-click closes the deal — it is where the conversion happens.